Skip to main content

 Use a generator when you:

 • Create a new account.
 Start with a strong password from the beginning instead of something you'll want to change later.
+This sets a good habit and eliminates the risk of "temporary" weak passwords that never get updated.

 A good generator lets you choose length and character types (uppercase, lowercase, numbers, symbols).
 You generate one or more passwords, copy the one you want, and store it in a password manager.
 Our Password Generator runs in your browser—the password is created on your device and never sent to our servers.
 Use it whenever you need a new, strong password.
-That way you're not reusing anything and you're not relying on your memory for randomness.

 How Password Managers Help